worfman/git-learn/readme.txt

-Git is a distirbuted version control system
+Git is a distirbuted version control system.
-Git is free sofware distributed under the GPL
+Git is free sofware distributed under the GPL.
+Git has a mutable index called stage.